cvmfs/cvmfs/doc/developer/61-profiling-with-uftrace.md

 ## 5. Generate a flame graph

-uftrace exports FlameGraph-compatible folded stacks natively.
-Feed them straight into Brendan Gregg's [FlameGraph](https://github.com/brendangregg/FlameGraph) `flamegraph.pl`:
+uftrace exports FlameGraph-compatible folded stacks, that can be fed straight into Brendan Gregg's [FlameGraph](https://github.com/brendangregg/FlameGraph) `flamegraph.pl`: